-- Emotive aposiopesis – This type of aposiopesis is used in conditions of conflicts between emotional outbursts of a speaker and environment that does not react.
+- Emotive aposiopesis – This type of aposiopesis is used in conditions of conflict between emotional outbursts of a speaker, and an environment that does not react.
 Usually, the writer or speaker pauses in the middle of a sentence.

 - Calculated aposiopesis – This type of aposiopesis is based on the conflict of missing thought and its opposing force that rejects the substance of that thought.
 Hence, the idea is removed that is explicitly expressed afterwards.

 - Audience-respecting aposiopesis – It is based on the removal of thoughts which are unpleasant to the readers, or offensive to the audience.